balachrist/sa-bok/README.md

 # Security Architecture Body of Knowledge (SA-BOK)

-A practitioner-driven reference framework that consolidates the domains, capabilities, and knowledge areas of modern Security Architecture into a single, structured body of knowledge.
+A practitioner-driven Knowledge Framework that consolidates the domains, capabilities, and knowledge areas that define modern Security Architecture.

-Designed for Security Architects, Enterprise Architects, CISOs, Consultants, and Assurance Professionals seeking a holistic view of the Security Architecture discipline.
+SA-BOK is designed to help Security Architects, Enterprise Architects, CISOs, Consultants, and Assurance Professionals navigate the breadth of the Security Architecture discipline through a structured body of knowledge.

 ---

 ## Why SA-BOK?

-Security Architecture knowledge is often distributed across multiple frameworks, standards, methodologies, vendor guidance, and operational practices.
+Security Architecture knowledge is often distributed across frameworks, standards, cloud guidance, vendor documentation, and years of practitioner experience.

-While practitioners may be familiar with individual domains such as Identity, Cloud, Data, Application Security, Security Operations, AI, and Governance, there is often no single reference that brings these disciplines together in a structured and architecture-focused manner.

-SA-BOK was created to provide that consolidated view.

-It is not intended to replace existing frameworks or standards.
-Instead, it serves as a practitioner-focused reference model that helps connect concepts, identify capability gaps, support learning, and strengthen Security Architecture practices.
+SA-BOK brings these disciplines together into a structured body of knowledge that helps practitioners understand how the various domains of Security Architecture connect and support secure business transformation.

-## Who Is It For?
+## Who is SA-BOK for?

-SA-BOK is intended for:

-- Security Architects
+• Security Architects
-- Enterprise Architects
+• Enterprise Architects
-- CISOs and Security Leaders
+• CISOs & Security Leaders
-- Cybersecurity Consultants
+• Security Consultants
-- Security Assurance Professionals
+• GRC & Assurance Professionals
-- Governance, Risk & Compliance Teams
-- Security Engineering and Platform Teams

-It can be used as a reference guide, capability assessment framework, learning roadmap, and architecture discussion tool.
+• Cloud & Platform Security Architects
+• AI Security Practitioners

 ## How To Use SA-BOK